 - Add a space on each side of the equal sign

-- If X2 is less than 0, you must include the leading zero and two significant figures after the decimal point
+- If X² < 0, you must include the leading zero and two significant figures after the decimal point

-- The X2 tests report should be featured alongside its degrees of freedom, sample proportion, and p-value
+- The X² tests report must be alongside its degrees of freedom, sample proportion, and p-value

 The two main types of chi-square tests are: